fossi-foundation/fossi-foundation.github.io/gsoc19-ideas.md

 *Skill level:* All

-*Language/Tool:* Verilog, VHDL, Chisel, ...
+*Language/Tool:* Verilog, VHDL, Chisel, TL-Verilog, ...

 *Mentor:* We will find the mentor with you, [LibreCores GSoC team](mailto:gsoc@fossi-foundation.org)